 If you have early-stage breast cancer (cancer that has not yet spread throughout the body), the goal of treatment will most likely be to eliminate the entire breast tumor.
 If your cancer is metastatic (has spread to other areas), you may also receive treatments to get rid of these metastases.
 In cases of advanced breast cancer, however, the treatment goal may be different.
 You may receive treatments that aim to make the tumor grow more slowly or lessen your cancer symptoms.

-The breast cancer treatment plan that is best for you may be very different from the treatment plan for someone else.
+The breast cancer treatment plan that is best for you will likely be very different from the treatment plan for someone else.
 Several considerations go into deciding which cancer treatment plan is a good fit for your needs, including:

 People with HER2-positive breast cancer often begin treatment by receiving targeted therapy.
 Medications in this category are often given as both neoadjuvant and adjuvant treatments.
-Targeted therapies are able to specifically recognize and kill HER2-positive breast cancer cells.
+Targeted therapies can specifically recognize and kill HER2-positive breast cancer cells.

 The immune system makes proteins called antibodies to fight harmful things like viruses and cancer.
-Each antibody is able to recognize and attach to a specific substance, such as a particular protein or cell, and signal to the rest of the immune system to attack that target.
+Each antibody can recognize and attach to a specific substance, such as a particular protein or cell, and signal to the rest of the immune system to attack that target.

 Antibodies can be manufactured in a laboratory and designed to attack targets on cancer cells.
 When antibodies are manufactured, they are called monoclonal antibodies.
 Researchers have designed several anti-HER2 monoclonal antibodies that can recognize and attack the HER2 protein.

-Herceptin (trastuzumab) was the first monoclonal antibody approved by the U.S. Food and Drug Administration (FDA) to treat HER2-positive breast cancer.
-In the following years, the antibody Perjeta (pertuzumab) was also approved.
-The more recently approved Ogivri (trastuzumab-dkst), a biosimilar of Herceptin, is also available.
+Trastuzumab (Herceptin) was the first monoclonal antibody approved by the U.S. Food and Drug Administration (FDA) to treat HER2-positive breast cancer.
+In the following years, the antibody pertuzumab (Perjeta) was also approved.
+The more recently approved trastuzumab-dkst (Ogivri), a biosimilar of Herceptin, is also available.

 You can also take Herceptin and Perjeta together.
 This combination may make it more likely that all traces of cancer are removed from your body.
 Additionally, breast cancer cells may sometimes become resistant to one monoclonal antibody, so it can be helpful to use a combination.

-Monoclonal antibodies are often given intravenously (through an IV).
-With an IV, a tube is inserted into your vein, and medication is delivered directly into your veins.
+Monoclonal antibodies are often given intravenously (IV) — medication is injected directly into your veins.
 Each dose of a monoclonal antibody may take between 30 minutes and 90 minutes.
-IV infusions involve going to a hospital or clinic.
+You’ll need to go to a hospital or clinic to receive an IV infusion.

-More recently, researchers have developed other forms of monoclonal antibodies that can be given subcutaneously (through an injection into the tissue underneath the skin).
+More recently, researchers have developed other forms of monoclonal antibodies that can be given subcutaneously (through an injection into the fatty tissue underneath the layer of skin).
 This only takes a few minutes, and you may be able to have it done at your doctor’s office.
-This medication is called Phesgo (trastuzumab, pertuzumab, and hyaluronidase).
+This medication is called Phesgo and is a combination of trastuzumab, pertuzumab, and hyaluronidase.
 Because injections don’t take as long, studies have found that 85 percent of people receiving Phesgo prefer this medication over IV drugs.

 HER2 belongs to a family of proteins called kinases.
-Kinase inhibitors are medications that can stop kinase proteins from doing their jobs.
-Drugs in this category that may be used to treat HER2-positive breast cancer include Nerlynx (neratinib), Tukysa (tucatinib), and Tykerb (lapatinib).
+Kinase inhibitors are targeted drugs that can stop kinase proteins from doing their jobs.
+Drugs in this category that may be used to treat HER2-positive breast cancer include neratinib (Nerlynx), tucatinib (Tukysa), and lapatinib (Tykerb).

 Kinase inhibitors are most often used to treat later-stage cancer or as a second-line treatment for earlier-stage tumors.
 These drugs usually come in the form of a pill that you take by mouth.

 An antibody-drug conjugate (ADC) is a combination of targeted therapy and chemotherapy.
 ADCs contain a monoclonal antibody that helps the drug find cells that have the HER2 protein.
 The chemotherapy part of the drug then kills the cancer cell.
-ADC medications that may be given to people with HER2-positive breast cancer include TDM-1 or Kadcyla (ado-trastuzumab emtansine) and Enhertu (fam-trastuzumab deruxtecan-nxki).
+ADC medications that may be given to people with HER2-positive breast cancer include TDM-1 or ado-trastuzumab emtansine (Kadcyla) and fam-trastuzumab deruxtecan-nxki (Enhertu).

-You may be prescribed an ADC as a second-line treatment for early-stage breast cancer or as a therapy for metastatic breast cancer.
-ADCs are usually delivered through an IV.
+Your doctor may prescribe an ADC as a second-line treatment for early-stage breast cancer or as a therapy for metastatic breast cancer.
+ADCs are usually delivered intravenously.

-There are several types of surgery you may receive over the course of breast cancer treatment.
+There are several types of surgery you may receive throughout breast cancer treatment.
 During a lumpectomy, the tumor and a small part of the surrounding breast are removed.
 In a mastectomy, the entire breast is removed.
-Some data shows individuals with HER2-positive breast cancer may be more likely to have a mastectomy.
 Either of these surgeries may later be followed by reconstructive surgery to help repair the breast.

 People with breast cancer may also receive surgery to remove the lymph nodes — small structures that help filter harmful substances out of the body.
 By looking more closely at the lymph nodes, your doctor can determine whether cancer cells have begun to spread beyond the breast.